-I also said that I was seeking any complaints [Sandra Fowler] may have filed against MSA as outlined in the subpoena.
-MSA has not produced any such documents.
 I want you to be on notice that if you are withholding such documents, and such documents are produced at her deposition pursuant to the subpoena, I will seek sanctions.
 Also, you have not produced any complaints by Ms. DeVere have you?
 The same will be true if such complaints are revealed at her deposition on Thursday.
 Sheridan Dec., ¶ 3.

-6. The next day, February 2, 2017, almost two weeks after Plaintiff filed a motion to compel seeking further response to Interrogatories No. 16-17, and the related requests for production, Defendant served a supplemental answer to Interrogatory No. 16-17, which stated:
+The next day, February 2, 2017, almost two weeks after Plaintiff filed her motion seeking further response to Interrogatories No. 16-17, and the related requests for production, Defendant served a supplemental answer to Interrogatory Nos.
+16-17, which stated: